predictiveoncologyCRCM/NPJbc_2019_ERposBC/README.md

 Thank you for your interest in our work.

-In this github deposit, you will find a detailed description of gene expression classifiers of used data sets in the study 'Bertucci et al., NPJ Breast Cancer 2019' within the files :
+In this github deposit, you will find a detailed description of gene expression classifiers of used data sets included in the study 'Bertucci et al., NPJ Breast Cancer 2019' within the files :

-- '*breast_cancer_classifiers.docx*' : Description of used classifications and associated source.
+- '*breast_cancer_classifiers.docx*' : Description of used classifiers and their associated source.

 - '*breast_cancer_classifiers.r*' : R code of custom functions.

-- '*breast_cancer_classifiers.Rda*' : R object including custom functions and associated data for classifications.
+- '*breast_cancer_classifiers.Rda*' : R object including all custom R functions and associated data need for classifications.

 - '*breast_cancer_classifications.csv*' : CSV table of all samples with their clinical & molecular variables detailed.